longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Auto Worker
     Tell a :unit:`Worker` to use an in game algorithm to improve tiles.
-The game engine will give the :unit:`Worker` instructions so you don't have to.
+The game engine will give the :unit:`Worker` instructions so you do not have to.

 Build Road/Railroad/Maglev
     Tell a :unit:`Worker` to build a road.
 If sufficient technological knowledge is available, then a railroad